djean032/rotspectools/README.rst

         :target: https://github.com/psf/black

-Package for automating data analysis and visualization.
+Package for automating data analysis and presentation for rotational spectroscopy datasets generated using Pickett's SPFIT/SPCAT programs.

+Currently, it only supports simple asymmetrical rotors and the plotting of data distribution plots of measured spectral lines.

 * Free software: MIT license